 Joy Ndungutse, the company’s founder and CEO, points to products that have been sold by such companies as Anthropologie, Kate Spade and Walmart, to name a few.
 The shop is in a tidy, simple building that was once her mother’s house and is now her headquarters.
-There’s also a training center across the yard, where thousands of women come from the company’s 72 cooperatives in the provinces to learn how to make new products often designed by Ndungutse.
+There’s also a training center across the yard, where thousands of women have come to learn to make new products—today, Gahaya Links manages around 5,000 weavers in 52 cooperatives.

 The first hurdle was returning to and operating in a country whose infrastructure had been decimated by ethnic genocide.
 In 1994 hundreds of thousands of people were killed in the breadth of 100 days.
 Most of the dead were Tutsis and moderate Hutus killed in violence perpetrated mainly by Hutus.
-Because the killing was so chaotic, estimates of the dead vary from 500,000 to 1 million.
+Because the killing was so chaotic and counts have varied in their methods, estimates of the dead vary from around 500,000 to 1 million.

 “What happened here is something you can’t really talk about much,” she says.
 “But it drove so many of us to come back and contribute.
 We wanted to come home.
 We wanted to have an identity.”